data-apis/array-api/spec/draft/API_specification/inspection.rst

 Inspection APIs
 ---------------

-For the namespace (or class) returned by ``__array_namespace__info__``, a conforming implementation of the array API standard must provide and support the following functions (or methods) for programmatically querying data type and device support, capabilities, and other specification-defined implementation-specific behavior, as documented in the functions described below.
+In the namespace (or class) returned by ``__array_namespace__info__``, a conforming implementation of the array API standard must provide and support the following functions (or methods) for programmatically querying data type and device support, capabilities, and other specification-defined implementation-specific behavior, as documented in the functions described below.

 ..
   NOTE: please keep the functions in alphabetical order